williamking1221/P2---Markov-Part-1/README.md

 - `length()`
 - `shiftAdd(String last)`

+There is also a `wordAt()` method, but it is already completed, you do not need to edit this method.

 For `hashCode`, `equals`, and `toString`, your implementations should conform to the specifications as given in the [documentation for `Object`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Object.html).
 As you develop, you will test your implementation using the *JUnit* tests in `WordGramTest`.

 Before you start coding, be sure you can run the `SimpleWordGramDriver`.
 The output (before you have done anything to `WordGram` should be what's shown below.